izabera/pseudo3d/readme.md

 largely a port of https://lodev.org/cgtutor/raycasting.html

-use the arrow keys to rotate and move around
+use the arrow keys to rotate and move around, and q to quit

 ### why this was a bit hard: